yashkadam435/Mekosha-IIFA_Project/README.md

 2) LLM Response Generation:

 - A question-answering chain is built using the RetrievalQA from LangChain.
-- The selected LLM (Llama-2) is used to generate answers based on the retrieved context from the FAISS store.
+- The selected LLM (Llama-3) is used to generate answers based on the retrieved context from the FAISS store.

 3) Query Submission:

 - Users can input their queries.
 The application fetches relevant document chunks and generates an answer using the LLM.
 - The response and related source documents are displayed.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.